Don't Get Fooled! Casino Taxes State by State 2023

 If your winnings were land-based, you’re subject to a 10%, and if they were gained online, you’re subject to 15%

-Casino winnings in Florida are taxed at the federal rate of 24% if the winnings amount to over $5,000 cumulatively over the year
+Casino winnings in Florida are taxed at the federal rate of 24% if the amount of the winning to over $5,000 cumulatively over the year

 Sports betting, however, is subject to a gambling winnings state tax of 13.75% of the adjusted revenue (winnings after tax has already been deducted)